emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more words: Spend your time wisely; understand the problem thoroughly, structure your code well, and avoid trying to optimize before you fully understand where the bottlenecks are.
 Overcomplicating things early on can introduce unnecessary bugs and make the codebase harder to work with.

+# 2024-02-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise code that's easy to understand and maintain.
+Remember that code is read more often than it's written, so focus on making it readable and modular.
+Optimize for clarity first, then performance.
+And always embrace the power of reusable abstractions and libraries to reduce complexity in your projects."

+"Also remember, 'Premature optimization is the root of all evil.' – Donald Knuth.
+Focus on writing correct code before optimizing.
+Use profiling tools to identify bottlenecks rather than assuming where they might be.
+Lastly, practice defensive programming by expecting and gracefully handling errors and edge cases."